codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 Use the `id_rsa` key file to gain SSH access as the user `James`.

+###### 4.1.
+Analyzing `todo.txt` for Hints

+The `todo.txt` file contained several tasks, one of which provided a crucial lead regarding the system's operation and another user.

 ```shell
 ┌──(kali㉿kali)-[~/CS/THM/Overpass]
 └─$ ssh -i id_rsa james@10.64.165.146